LEADERSHIP – It must be strong.

 We are facing an immediate future of state-mandated policies that will adversely affect the way city government functions.
 Clear vision and creativity are needed now more than ever.
 We must take stock and find new ways to offset budget shortfalls.
-This is why, now more than ever, we need a mayor with real experience in business management and ownership and in the political workings of Austin and Washington D.C.
+This is why, now more than ever, we need a council member with real experience in business management and ownership and in the political workings of Austin and Washington D.C.

 As well, I believe that Galveston governance should reflect the diverse makeup of our wonderful city.
 However, while over 37% of Galveston’s population is non-White, minority representation is less than one-half of 1% in total of membership on the three major decision-making bodies – City Council, the Wharves Board of Trustees, and the Park Board of Trustees.
 We can, and should, do better.
-As mayor, I will foster and seek diverse governance representation by the people, as well as work to develop young citizens into Galveston’s leaders for tomorrow.
+As City Councilman, I will foster and seek diverse governance representation by the people, as well as work to develop young citizens into Galveston’s leaders for tomorrow.
 We must be innovative, perhaps even changing the nature of the City Council to include at-large members, or having evening Council meetings so more of us who work daytime hours – particularly our younger citizens – are encouraged to run for office as well.

 QUALITY OF LIFE – The whole point.